SnehaEkka/AI-LLM-data-ethics/README.md

 As AI technologies increasingly influence decisions and experiences, **ethical fluency is as important as technical skill**.
 This repository underscores my belief that the most impactful data professionals bake *fairness, transparency, and interpretability* into systems from the start.

 Whether designing AI analytics, pipelines, or dialogue systems, I strive to blend strong engineering with ethical foresight.
-This project is a living demonstration of that commitment—a foundation for more trustworthy, human-aligned innovation.
+This project is a living demonstration of that commitment, a foundation for more trustworthy, human-aligned innovation.

 ---

 👩💻 Created with curiosity, caution, and care.
 If you also believe responsible AI must be built in, not bolted on, let’s connect.